DalatCoder/nghien-cuu-khoa-hoc/README.md

 * STatic graph in TF vs. dynamic graph in PyTorch

 ## 2. Getting started with Pytorch for machine learning

+> The PyTorch framework is used to build neural networks

 ### 2.1 Introducing Neural Networks
 Machine Learning base classifier
 * **Training**: Feed in a large corpus of data classified correctly